mtdvio/going-to-production/serverside-checklist.md

 This is a checklist for serverside of the Web App.

+## Resiliency

+* [ ] My application can retain reasonable functionality in isolation
+* [ ] My application can recover from being under heavy load
+* [ ] My application can reestablish all lost connections

 ## Load balancing

 * [ ] My project can run on multiple CPUs